Dayton Literary Peace Prize Foundation

 How does Dayton Literary Peace Prize Foundation spend its money?

 Dayton Literary Peace Prize Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Dayton Literary Peace Prize Foundation tax-deductible?